 The best places to stay in Milos are the port town of Adamas, the clifftop capital of Plaka, or the fishing village of Pollonia.
 The number one do-not-miss thing to do on this island is a boat trip to Kleftiko – a shoreline with surreal rock formations and crystal-clear water on the remote southern coast.
 You can find plenty of tour boats headed there, or rent your own if you are comfortable.

-Don’t miss the famous Moon Beach, or Sarakiniko, known for its lunar-like landscape that’s amazing for photography.
+Don’t miss the famous Moon Beach, or Sarakiniko, known for its amazing lunar-like landscape for photography.
 Caribbean-like Fyriplaka Beach is perfect for lounging and day drinking at a beach club.
 Take your ATV to the tiny traditional villages of Fyropotamos and Mandrakia, and eat at Medusa restaurant in the latter.

 These tips only scratch the surface of the adventures you can have in Milos, and we’ll be going back this summer to discover even more.
 Ferries run daily from Athens, Santorini, and Mykonos in the summer, as do flights from Athens.